 TP-Link Tether mobile app

-Apart from the local web interface, you can also use the Tether mobile app to manage the router.
+You can also use the Tether mobile app to manage the router, apart from the local web interface.
 In this case, though, you’ll need to log in with an account with TP-Link and “bind” the router with it.
-Consequently, this can lead to privacy risk.
+Consequently, this can lead to privacy risks.